 Market and Model

 That's on top of kit like seven airbags, a follow-me-home lighting system, Hill-start Assist Control, Vehicle Stability Control and LED daytime running lights.
 The Active grade includes automatic air conditioning, a four-speaker CD audio system with USB and AUX connection, electrically adjustable, heated, body-coloured door mirrors and electric front windows.
 All that lot for around £20k seems a big ask but Toyota has pulled it off.
-There's a premium of around £1,800 to find if you want to graduate from the Icon variant to the plusher Excel model.

 Cost of Ownership

-You probably don't need me to tell you that the overall three year running costs of a diesel Auris are going to be lower than those of a hybrid.
+You probably don't need us to tell you that the overall three year running costs of a diesel Auris are going to be lower than those of a hybrid.
 Not by a massive amount but by maybe three pence per mile.
 Plus, there's the lower initial outlay to consider.
 So you don't buy a hybrid if ruthless cost cutting is what you're all about.
 Nevertheless, it's hard to be unimpressed by the latest Auris Hybrid's numbers.

-Which means that overall, even a top Auris Hybrid model will cost less for a company to offer on its fleet than a more modestly specified, mid-grade Focus, Astra or Golf.
+The Bottom line is that overall, even a top Auris Hybrid model will cost less for a company to offer on its fleet than a more modestly specified, mid-grade Focus, Astra or Golf.
 For the company car driver, the personal savings are considerable too.
 More than £2,000 compared to a Focus with similar power output and more than £1,500 compared to a Golf over three years and 60,000 miles.

 If there's one word that keeps being repeated by those who've driven the Auris Hybrid, it's 'civilised'.
 It changes the way you drive for the better.
 Nothing seems quite so important that you need to rush.
-It's far more pleasant to just waft along, enjoy some radio, take in the view and use all that spare processing power in your brain that was being devoted to trying to get the drop on the next guy into driving more courteously and economically.
+It's far more pleasant to just waft along, enjoy some radio, take in the view and use all that spare processing power in your brain - the bit that was previously being devoted to trying to get the drop on the next guy - into driving more courteously and economically.
 Personally, I don't do this in a diesel car.
 I just keep trying to prod the turbocharger with a stick.
 So while a diesel might prove a little cheaper to run, if you're anything like me, there are plenty of reasons why you might prefer a hybrid.

 Even looking beyond the hybrid running gear, this Auris brings a lot more to the party.
 It's a whole lot better looking than before, with much more considered detailing.
-For what it's worth, the driving dynamics have improved across the range but the emphasis has been on comfort and refinement, which only serves to make the Hybrid feel even more hushed.
+For what it's worth, the driving dynamics have improved across the range but the emphasis has still been on comfort and refinement, which only serves to make the Hybrid feel even more hushed.
 If you feel like dipping out of the rush hour rat race, the Toyota Auris Hybrid makes a very attractive haven.
 Think of it as a detox for your commute.